 It could be said that winemaking was just in David Parrish’s roots.
-Learning from his grandfather about grape growing at a very young age, Parrish grew up alongside the vines that were going to become part of his own legacy.
+Parrish learned from his grandfather about grape growing at a very young age as he helped around the golf course.
+His grandfather instilled in him work ethic, but also wisdom from the vineyard.

-Starting with a passion for understanding grape growing, Parrish graduated from UC Davis in 1974 and spent 20 years working on vineyard trellising with the Napa greats, Robert Mondavi and Bob Steinhauer of Beringer Winery.
+Starting with a passion for grape growing, Parrish graduated from UC Davis in 1974 and spent 20 years working on vineyard trellising with the Napa greats, Robert Mondavi and Bob Steinhauer of Beringer Winery.
 He has had several patents in three countries for trellis design of grapes and other fruit, and is considered an expert in the field.
+Parrish has continued to work in vineyard trellising and is celebrating 50 years in 2023.

 Parrish primarily focuses on Bordeaux varieties with a few notable exceptions of Zinfandel, Malbec and Chardonnay.
-His 2016 wines were rated 93 and 94 points for almost the entire lineup from Wine Enthusiast.
-The fruit was sourced from all three estate vineyards with the exception of the Chardonnay.
+His 2019 Reserve Cabernet Sauvignon was rated 96 points from Wine Enthusiast.

 Today, the Adelaida vineyard surrounds the state-of-the-art winery and the estate tasting room that has been described as an experience destination in Paso Robles wine country.
 The tasting room has a “California Southern charm” that is designed to make guests immediately feel at home and welcomed with indoor and outdoor seating.
 The tasting room was designed after Parrish’s home on the original Creston vineyard.